Office Properties Income Trust: $2.4B Office REIT Chapter 11

 Property Portfolio and Dispositions

 OPI's 124 office properties span 30 states, totaling 17.2 million rentable square feet.
-The portfolio includes a mix of:
+The portfolio includes:

 - Single-tenant properties leased on long-term triple-net leases